 How to get the Template

 UXMisfit.com is a blog with a mission to open your designer’s mind and help you create better products for people.
 This means it has to bring you interesting content.
 This content has to be presented in a way that delivers the best possible experience.
-I believe that the readers deserves that.
+I believe that the readers deserve that.

 There is a lot of work to be done to bring you inspiring content and create articles.
-But, as a designer you know that bills have to be payed.
+But, as a designer, you know that bills have to be paid.
 The logical move is to make some income through a blog.
 But, I do not want to make the website full of noisy popups and banner ads (however, some ads may appear in the future).
 I believe that the good content has to be convenient to read.
-Apple CEO Tim Cook said the companies that make profit from ads, think of their customers as of products.
-This is why Apple do not make business in advertising anymore.
+Apple CEO Tim Cook said the companies that make a profit from ads, think of their customers as of products.
+This is why Apple does not make business in advertising anymore.
 It just makes great products.
 I also would like to give you valuable resources.

-Of course you are free to recreate the template on your own, but this also takes time.
+Of course, you are free to recreate the template on your own, but this also takes time.
 Are few hours of your work worth $9?
 The time is your most valuable asset.
 This is why I spend mine to prepare goods for you.

 Now, it is up to you.
 You may support the project with the mission to help you to become a better designer.
 You will also save few hours of your work time by purchasing the specs on the Store.